werebear73/BoxContains/README.md

 Root Folder contains the README, License, Solution File, and any other files required to be there.
 ```
 ## Notes
-1. I don't normal embed projects this but I wanted the entire in a single Git Repository so src has this additional layer
+1. I don't normally embed projects this but I wanted the entire in a single Git Repository so src has this additional layer